PROFESSIONAL QUALIFICATIONS, trainings, studies, attendances, projects.

 ~ edited by Dr. Bob Mullan, Cassell Publishers, London.

-This book might be also described as of book of insightful, informed accounts and detailed memories of R D LaingMost Recent:
+This book might be also described as of book of insightful, informed accounts and detailed memories of R D Laing.
+In fact, the title has now been officially changed to 'Memories of RD Laing'.

 March 2010 ~ Conversation/Chat on 'Fear of Flying'